 With the rising cases of fire incidents caused by the then popular self-balancing scooters (AKA hoverboards), the U.S. Consumer Safety Product Commission (CSPC) grew increasing concerned about the safety of users.
 According to CSPC, there were 52 reported fire incidents caused by hoverboards over a short span of less than 3 months (1 Dec 2015 – 17 February 2016).
 This has resulted in more than US$2 million worth of property damages.
 In response, UL developed a testing standard specifically to evaluate the safety of these self-balancing devices.
 In 2018, the scope of UL2272 was then expanded to include testing of e-Mobility devices including e-scooters and e-skateboards.
 This version is known as the 2nd and current edition of UL2272.

-Does it mean that non-UL2272 certified PMDs are dangerous?
+Does it mean that non-UL2272 certified e-scooters are dangerous?

-Currently, 99% of the PMD models in Singapore are not UL2272 certified.
+Based on our estimates, a large percentage of e-scooters in Singapore are not UL2272 certified.
 Many bigger brands and companies such as MOBOT already have their own comprehensive system of safety tests in place long before the adoption of the UL2272.
 Alongside having all our chargers Spring Singapore safety certified, every MOBOT device goes through numerous rounds of vigorous stress-testing for safety, usability, durability and riding comfort.
 This is the assurance customers can get by purchasing from reputable brands as opposed to cheaper online sellers and less experienced retailers.

 When will this UL2272 implementation start?

-All PMDs must meet the UL2272 safety standard by year 2021.
-All non-compliant electric devices would then be rendered illegal.
+All e-scooters must meet the UL2272 safety standard by 2021.
+All non-compliant e-scooters would then be automatically deregistered and rendered illegal to use on public paths in Singapore.

-Retailers have been given the deadline of 1st July 2019 to meet the new compliancy standards.
+Retailers have been given the deadline of 1 Jul 2019 to meet the new compliance standards.

 In general, the implementation of the UL2272 would raise the level of safety standards for the industry as a whole.
 Consumers can purchase electric scooters with a better peace-of-mind knowing that all compliant models have undergone stringent testing standards.

-PMD users who currently own devices that do not comply to the new UL2272 standards can still continue using them up till the end of 2020.
-MOBOT customers can opt to conveniently trade in these models for UL certified models anytime between now to when the implementation kicks in.
+PMD users who currently own devices that do not comply with the new UL2272 standards can still continue using them up till the end of 2020.
+MOBOT customers can opt to conveniently trade-in these models for UL2272 certified e-scooters anytime between now to 31 Dec 2020.

 How does it affect you as a distributor and retailer?